T-nahsin/Movie-booking-Application/README.md

-# 🎬 Movie Booking Application
+# 🎬 Movie Booking Backend

 A backend system built with Spring Boot for managing movie ticket bookings — inspired by BookMyShow.
 It supports user registration, movie browsing, show booking, email notifications, and more.